jamakyework/GymBuddy/readme.md

 Delete account option; option for users to delete account if they no longer want to use application Option to check off exercise when completed for the day Monthly email report/summary of workouts indicating days worked out and exercises completed

+##Edit/Update/Delete Exercise or Workout Plan
+Once users have created workout plans and custom exercises, user will have the options to either edit and update existing custom exercises and workout plans or delete custom exercises or workout plans.

+##Workout View
+In this view users will select the day, then select the exercise they would like to complete.

 =====================================================================================================================

 ##GitMap completed